 Prohibition of commingling personal and District funds.

+Original receipts, invoices, and other supporting documentation shall be maintained for every District expenditure and stored in an organized manner consistent with the District's Records Retention Policy.
+Financial records shall be readily available for Board review and independent audit.

 Purchasing controls include adherence to procurement thresholds, approval limits, competitive purchasing, and documentation consistent with Chapter 6.

 All expenditures require appropriate supporting documentation and must serve a legitimate District purpose.